cirosantilli/linux-cheat/CONTRIBUTING.md

-#Contributing Guidelines
+#Contributing guidelines

 Use the following Markdown style: <https://github.com/cirosantilli/markdown-styleguide> W2.

 If automatic assertions can be made for the entire file to be run, put it in a `.sh` file.
 Otherwise, put it on a `.md` file.